Razzmatazzz/RemnantSaveManager/README.md

 # Remnant Save Manager
+**Note: If you're looking for a similiar tool for Remnant 2, check out [Remnant Save Guardian](https://github.com/Razzmatazzz/RemnantSaveGuardian).**

-Easily backup and restore your Remnant: From the Ashes save files.
-RemnantSaveManager monitors your Remnant save file for changes, and then automatically creates backups.
+Remnant Save Manager allows you to easily backup and restore your Remnant: From the Ashes save files.
+It can also monitor your Remnant save file for changes, and automatically create backups.

 You can also analyze the world to see what events rolled for your campaign or adventure mode.